paslandau/paslandau.github.io/source/_drafts/structuring-a-docker-setup-for-php-projects.md

 ````

 Notes:
-- this list should match your own set of go-to tools.
+- this list should match **your own set of go-to tools**.
 I'm fairly open to adding new stuff here if it speeds up the
-  dev workflow
+  dev workflow.
+But if you don't require some of the tools (e.g. not using redis?
+Better drop the `redis-tools`).
 - sorting the software alphabetically is a good practice to avoid unnecessary duplicates.
 Don't do this by hand, though!
   If you're using an IDE / established text editor, chances are high that this is either a build-in functionality or
   there's a plugin available.
 I'm using [Lines Sorter for PhpStorm](https://plugins.jetbrains.com/plugin/5919-lines-sorter)